How to treble your marketing results

 Choose a topic and then ask your team to grab a random object.
 Then list three descriptive terms about each object.
 One person in the team should make a list of the words and then number them.
 Once a complete list has been made, get a random member of the team to choose a number and assign this to the object they chose.
 Invite your team to think of links between the random word and your topic and write them on the flip chart.

-Brainwriting: This technique works well if there are people in your team who are being overpowered by other team members.
+This technique works well if there are people in your team who are being overpowered by other team members.
 It allows the quieter, more thoughtful people to get their ideas across.

 By focusing your approach on the three key areas of people, processes and ‘magic’, you can take your business to new heights, improving efficiencies and in turn trebling your marketing results.
 With a little organisation, careful planning and communication among your wider team, these tips can be seamlessly implemented and will produce outstanding results to your marketing performance.

 If you want to get more out of your marketing activity and see a tangible difference in how your business performs, contact us today.
+We can help you see huge marketing results.